Nergård AS: Health, safety and environment

 In the daily operation is health, safety and environment a big priority both for the distribution systems on land and with the companies fishing fleet.
 The Nergård-group had an average absence percent of 5.13% and had no serious damages to employees the year 2012.
 The highest absence was in the fish catching department were there too has been a big decline relative to the earlier years.

 Nergård has hired someone from occupational safety to take a closer look and prevent employee injuries while they are at work.
-Some positions in the group has a good share of heavy work with challenges of loud noises, moisture and cold temperatures.
-This is something the staff is trying to do something with, with hiring the occupational safety consultant.
+Some positions in the group have a good share of heavy work with challenges of loud noises, moisture and cold temperatures.
+This is something the staff is trying to do something with, by hiring the occupational safety consultant.

 The group has their production companies localised in smaller places in North-Norway.
 This is a challenge to access and labor and has led to hiring of foreign men on contracts.
 Foreign employees are a challenge with the program that the company has, but that is a big priority to the staff to get it to work as well as possible.